-- (b) The Board shall recognize accrediting agencies that meet the following requirements: - 1. use a peer review process that includes evaluation by leaders of similar schools, - 2. appropriately train all staff and peer reviewers who are involved in the accreditation process, - 3. accredit schools based on publicly accessible documented standards, including mission, governance, finance, program, community of the school, administration, development, admissions, personnel, general health and safety, child and student protection and well-being, facilities, student services, school culture, and residential life (where applicable), - 4. perform a comprehensive onsite visit of any school seeking accreditation while such school is in session, - 5. conduct an interim review of the schools which it accredits at least every five years if a term of accreditation period exceeds five years, - 6. require schools seeking accreditation to have curriculum that is informed by research, document individual student progress, and have mechanisms for monitoring, assessing, and providing feedback on student progress, - 7. require schools seeking accreditation promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms. - 8. operate continuously for at least five years prior to applying for recognition under this section, and - 9. maintain membership in a peer organization which supports accrediting agencies in continuous improvement and alignment with best practices in school accreditation.
+- (b) The Board shall recognize accrediting agencies that meet the following requirements: - 1. use a peer review process that includes evaluation by leaders of similar schools, - 2. appropriately train all staff and peer reviewers who are involved in the accreditation process, - 3. accredit schools based on publicly accessible documented standards, including mission, governance, finance, program, community of the school, administration, development, admissions, personnel, general health and safety, child and student protection and well-being, facilities, student services, school culture, and residential life (where applicable), - perform a comprehensive onsite visit of any school seeking accreditation while such school is in session, - 5. conduct an interim review of the schools which it accredits at least every five years if a term of accreditation period exceeds five years, - 6. require schools seeking accreditation to have curriculum that is informed by research, document individual student progress, and have mechanisms for monitoring, assessing, and providing feedback on student progress, - 7. require schools seeking accreditation promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms. - 8. operate continuously for at least five years prior to applying for recognition under this section, and - 9. maintain membership in a peer organization which supports accrediting agencies in continuous improvement and alignment with best practices in school accreditation. - (c) The Board shall continue to recognize accrediting agencies listed in Rule 7320 until July 1, 2024.